IMRCLab/crazyswarm2/docs2/paper/paper.md

 Additionally, the Crazyswarm2 architecture supports integration with motion capture systems which provide positioning data into the Crazyflie server.
 To help users get started with the framework, Crazyswarm2 also includes a collection of example scripts that demonstrate common use cases, ranging from simple "Hello World" demonstrations to more complex multi-trajectory coordination scenarios.

-Compared to Crazyswarm (1), there are two key differences: 1) the motion capture support is not tightly integrated and instead properly separated; 2) the simulation supports the full ROS interface and physics (including inter-robot interaction forces).
+Compared to Crazyswarm [@crazyswarm], there are two key differences: 1) the motion capture support is not tightly integrated and instead properly separated; 2) the simulation supports the full ROS interface and physics (including inter-robot interaction forces).

 ![Communication Latency of Crazyswarm2.](latency.png){#latency-figure width="100%"}

 Crazyswarm2 continuously measures the latency of the radio communication by sending the current timestamp to an "echo"-service and recording the timestamp once the packet is returned.
 The latency is the time difference between those two timestamp.
 The latencies for the two backends are shown in \autoref{latency-figure}.
 Here, we show the distribution of all latencies, i.e. stacked over all robots for a case with motion capture information being transmitted at 100 Hz.

 We consider two cases: 1) external localization, e.g., using a motion capture system.
 In that case, the position/pose information of all robots is computed centrally and sent to the robots.
 The cpp-backend uses broadcast messages, while the cflib uses unicast messages, explaining the big difference especially for larger team sizes.
 2) self-localization, e.g., by using the LightHouse localization system or on-board sensors.
 Here, both backends only rely on unicast messages and the difference between the two backends is less pronounced.

 # Scientific Impact